biomobst/IAS_hotspot_model/Modelling_trial_2025/README.md

 From the collected downloaded, cleaned, data (first download) 10,000 observations are sampled which are used as pseudoabsences under the assumption that the distribution of all findings in "cleanput" can be considered a reasonable model for "sampling effort".
 Of the 10,000 findings, many will, in later stages, turn out to be at points where environmental data is missing, but in total about 1,500 pseudoabsences were useful, which fairly balanced the positive findings.

-In the tables "species stats" and "species stats no chlora" there is species-specific information on the number of finds in GBIF that meet the criteria above, the number of finds with unique coordinates and the number of these for which environmental information is available.
-Data on chlorophyll is more limited and missing in smaller bodies of water, which is why a model based on data with this variable is based on fewer observations and fewer pseudoabsences.
+In the tables "species stats" there is species-specific information on the number of finds in GBIF that meet the criteria above, the number of finds with unique coordinates and the number of these for which environmental information is available.

-Information about which files are to be used as input in models for different species is gathered in the file "data.table.csv" which has the following format:
+Information about which files are to be used as input in models for different species is gathered in the file "data.table.2025.csv" which has the following format:

-species	present.data	absence.data	pseudoabsence.data
+__species__	__present.data__	__absence.data__	__pseudoabsence.data__
 Elodea nuttallii	Elodea nuttallii.csv	Elodea nuttallii.csv	pseudoabsences.csv
 Nymphoides peltata	Nymphoides peltata.csv	Nymphoides peltata.csv	pseudoabsences.csv
 Pistia stratiotes	Pistia stratiotes.csv	Pistia stratiotes.csv	pseudoabsences.csv

-The script that loads data into the model can use different files for positive and negative findings is a inherited function from the previous project.
+The script that loads data into the model can use different files for positive and negative findings is a inherited function from the mother project (IAS_model).
 In this project, positive and negative findings are read from the same file and the same pseudoabsences are used for all species, but it is possible, for example, to enter negative findings manually or have different "background models" for different groups of organisms by choosing different pseudoabsence files.

 The selection of points in the pseudoabsence model has not been filtered to remove duplicates with the same coordinates before sampling.
 This means that areas with many duplicates may be overrepresented.
 Filtering of duplicates was not done until the last run, otherwise it would of course have been done here as well.

-The "model" used to handle differences in sampling effort is one of the things that can be further developed in the next project.

-Download and formatting of environmental data layers
+## Download and formatting of environmental data layers

-We downloaded and formatted the following environmental data layers from https://neo.gsfc.nasa.gov/ and generated consistent continental data layers covering land and sea at 5 arcmin resolution for the following variables:
+We downloaded and formatted the following environmental data layers from Bio-Oracle (https://www.bio-oracle.org) usign the script access biooracle.r and generated consistent data layers at 0.05 degrees resolution for all available variables:

-•	Sea surface temperature (SST) o	Annual mean SST in C o	Annual max SST in C o	Annual min SST in C o	Annual amplitude SST in C
-•	Chlorofyll (Chla)
-o	mean Chla of most productive month in mg/m3 o	min Chla of most productive month in mg/m3 o	max Chla of most productive month in mg/m3 o	amplitude Chla of most productive month in mg/m3
-•	Sea surface salinity (SSC)
-o	Annual mean SSS in PSU

-SST- och Chla layers are processed in the script ”Merge NASA GEOTIFF.R”, but also check which file was used to read the salinity values.
-We used the source https://neo.gsfc.nasa.gov/archive/geotiff/ together with the script ”nasa file download.r” according to the formats: https://oceandata.sci.gsfc.nasa.gov/cgi/getfile/AQUA_MODIS.YYYYMMDD – YYYYMMDD.L3m.MC.CHL.chlor_a.9km.nc and https://oceandata.sci.gsfc.nasa.gov/cgi/getfile/AQUA_MODIS.
-YYYYMMDD _ YYYY.MM.DD.L3b.MO.SST.nc
+nos_mean_depthsurf
+chl_mean_depthsurf 02_max_depthsurf po4_mean_depthsurf
+thetao_min_depthsurf par_mean_mean_depthsurf
+02_mean_depthsurf phyc_mean_depthsurf
+thetao_mean_depthsurf thetao_max_depthsurf ph_mean_depthsurf
+02_min
+depthsurf
+ph_mean_depthmean
+si_mean_depthsurt
+02_max_depthmax
+02_mean_depthmax
+02_min_depthmax phyc_mean_depthmean
+thetao_mean_depthmean
+die_mean_depthsurl
+so_mean_depthmean
+02_mean_depthmean po4_mean_depthmean
+so_mean_depthsurl
+RANDOMVAR3
+RANDOMVAR
+sws_mean_depthsurf
+RANDOMVAR2
+siconc_mean_depthsurf
+sithick_ mean_depthsurf siconc_max_depthsurf

-Model test and projection
+## Model test and projection

-Modellling was performed using the script invasive.data.masterscript.with CV.2022.r  with help functions library script SEanalytics.functionsNEW.r
+Modelling was performed using the script modelisation.teet.GA.R, projection&forecasting.mod.R, and projection&forecasting.R with help functions library script SEanalytics.functions2025.r

 The script includes the following steps
 •	Filepaths, filenames, an suffixes